wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 The address registration client MUST refresh the registration before it expires (i.e. before the preferred lifetime of the IA address elapses) by sending a new ADDR-REG-NOTIFICATION to the address registration server.
 If the address registration server does not receive such a refresh after the preferred lifetime has passed, it SHOULD remove the record of the Client-Identifier-to-IPv6-address binding.

-The client MUST refresh the registration after 1/3 of the Preferred Lifetime of the address has elapsed, or 4 hours (whichever is less).
-Such retransmissions should be jittered to avoid synchronization causing a large number of registrations to expire at the same time.
+The client MUST refresh the registration every AddrRegRefresh seconds, where  AddrRegRefresh  is min(1/3 of the Preferred Lifetime filed in the PIO; 4 hours ).
+Registration refresh packets SHOULD be retransmitted using the same logic as described in the 'Retransmission' section below.
+In particular, retransmissions SHOULD be jittered to avoid synchronization causing a large number of registrations to expire at the same time.

 {TODO: Add some text around "feel free to ignore messages if it looks like a DoS attack" / your leases table is getting full.
 Note that this is an existing issue for DHCP and spoofed MACs (ask me how I know :-)) }